top of page

 Therapy Dog In Training

 Jazmyn has graduated from Kent State University with a Masters of Education in Clinical Mental Health Counseling.
 She has experience working with families, adolescents, and adults on a variety of presenting concerns.
 Jazmyn has experience working with depression, anxiety, trauma, and interpersonal communications.
-She is a trauma informed clinician with training in EMDR.
+She is a trauma informed clinician trained in EMDR.
 Jazmyn is under the supervision of Megan Miranda, Ph.D, IMFT-S, LPCC-S, F.1400021-SUPV, E.1200639-SUPV

 Jazmyn Olmstead